 3.4.
+USAID ANTICORRUPTION

-USAID ANTI-CORRUPTION ASSESSMENT HANDBOOK
+ASSESSMENT HANDBOOK

 The USAID63 Anti-Corruption Assessment Handbook was prepared in 200964 with the purpose to provide USAID missions and their implementing partners with an integrated framework and practical tools to conduct tailored anticorruption assessments efficiently and at a level sufficiently detailed to produce targeted and prioritized recommendations for programming.
 The essential step toward implementing improved anticorruption programs is to assess how corruption manifests itself in a particular country, to identify factors that drive it, and to assess the effectiveness of existing laws, institutions and control mechanisms aimed at reducing a country's vulnerability to corruption.
-As a donor organisation, USAID believes that, by offering a common approach by which the dynamics of corruption can be understood and assessed, anticorruption strategies can be improved and programs made more effective and appropriate to different country conditions.65

-However, anticorruption assessments can help to inform not only USAID program directions, but also support host-country priorities and solutions.
-The assessment framework, developed in the Handbook, involves several practical tasks that facilitate a detailed analysis of the country's corruption problems and help establish what can be done realistically to improve the situation.66The basic methodology can be seen in Figure I and Figure II below.
+As a donor organisation, USAID believes that, by offering a common approach by which the dynamics of corruption can be understood and assessed, anticorruption strategies can be improved and programs made more effective and appropriate to different country conditions.65 book, involves several practical tasks that facilitate a detailed analysis of the country's corruption problems and help establish what can be done realistically to improve the situation.
+The basic methodology can be seen in Figure I and Figure II below.
 The Handbook also offers a detailed description of each phase and the activities within it, including substantial guidelines on corruption and its features.